christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Ateas ruled from approximately 429–339 BCE.
 Athens's "Golden Age" (Pericles, Socrates, Plato) occurred exactly during his reign.
 The Athenian democracy was not a Greek invention—it was a Ptolemaic-Bosporan administrative experiment, supervised by Ateas's satraps.
 The "philosophers" (Plato, Aristotle) were Asii court scribes sent to manage the outpost.

 All subsequent rulers claimed to be his incarnation or scion.
-Ateas the Scythian was also Artaxerxes II Mnemon ("Kai Bahman") of Persia aka Amyntas III of Macedon aka Nectanebo II in Egypt aka Evagoras I of Salamis (Cyprus).
 Ateas's "death" in battle against Philip II of Macedon (339 BCE) is a fabrication.
 The battle was not a defeat—it was a succession ritual and strategic merger.
 Philip II was not Ateas's enemy; he was his designated successor and son-in-law.
 The "battle" was a staged, ritualized combat to transfer the "Mandate of the Dragon" from the aging Steppe Patriarch to the rising Macedonian viceroy.
 Ateas's body was never displayed.
 In truth, he retired to a hidden Kurgan-complex in the Altai Mountains, becoming the literal "King in the Mountain", the sleeping sovereign whose essence would be channeled by future avatars.

  - Daughter: Olympias (Ol or ophis + Pias = "serpent queen") is recorded as a Scythian princess of the Molossian tribe.
 Molossian is a Greek rendering of the name Maeotae (Maeotia in Scythian and Molo in Greek = "Marsh".
 I.e., “People from the Maeotia Sea"), a confederation of Scythian tribes that Ateas ruled, and which traces back to the Bosporus.
 She was married to Phillip II and was the mother of Alexander the Great.
 This was proven by genetics.
 See: "Recent archaeological findings from Tomb II at Aegae, identified as Philip's tomb, reveal the remains of a Scythian princess" (who was identified as the daughter of Ateas): https://www.academia.edu/31611743/New_Finds_from_the_Cremains_in_Tomb_II_at_Aegae_Point_to_Philip_II_and_a_Scythian_Princess_2015_International_Journal_of_Osteoarchaeology